Cepstral Analysis of Random Variables: Muculants: Muculants: Definition and Properties

-pointwise.
-Evaluating the left-hand side at $\mu=0$ yields zero, since $\cf{x}|_{\mu=0}=1$.
-For $\mu=0$ the right-hand side equals the sum of the muculants, which completes the proof. \end{proof}

-The fact that muculants must sum to zero makes truncating the Fourier series to approximate a distribution as problematic as truncating the cumulant expansion: The truncated series need not correspond to a valid PMF.
-The fundamental difference, however, is that by Parseval's theorem and Proposition~\ref{prop:decay}, the squared error between the true and the \emph{approximated} characteristic function does not diverge but stays bounded.
-Hence, muculants may be superior to cumulants when used in functionals of distributions, such as entropy or informational divergence.
-It would be interesting to investigate, e.g., if an approximation of negentropy based on muculants is possible and has better convergence properties than one based on cumulants~\cite{negentropy}.
+That muculants of an RV with finite expectation must sum to zero makes truncating the Fourier series as problematic as truncating the cumulant expansion, i.e., the truncated series need not correspond to a valid PMF.
+However, by Parseval's theorem and the fact that $\cep{\mathbf{X}}{n} = \mathcal{O}(1/n)$, the squared error between the true and the approximated characteristic function stays bounded.
+Hence, muculants may behave better than cumulants when used in functionals of distributions, such as entropy or informational divergence.
+Moreover, while there exists no distribution with finitely many (but more than two) nonzero cumulants, distributions with, e.g., only three nonzero complex muculants exist.